gwyatt40/Engineering_4_Notebook/README.md

 </details>

 ### Reflection
+- 'Camera' had to be enabled under configurations settings (sudo raspi-config)
+- The smaller, gold camera strips are meant for Raspberry Pis
 - Some camera effects require assigned values (the list is found at the effects link below), none of the effects I selected required values.
 - The code for Camera Code 02 is definitely much longer and more repetitive than it should be, this is because I copypasted the same section of code for each of the 5 effects and did not bother to test if I could include all of the photos under a single "with ... as camera:" and not have to set the resolution, etc, every time a new photo is taken.
 If I spent more time on this assignment, I would simplify the code.
 - The preview display screen did not appear for me, so I could not see the photos I took before I took them.
 The photos I took are not very good and are of nothing in particular, but they show the changes caused by different effects and that the camera is functional.
+- I copied the basic code for this assignment from section 4.1 of [this webpage](https://picamera.readthedocs.io/en/release-1.10/recipes1.html) which was linked on the Canvas page for this assignment.
+- [This link](https://picamera.readthedocs.io/en/release-1.10/api_camera.html#picamera.camera.PiCamera.image_effect) was provided on the Canvas page and listed different camera effects and their required parameters.

 ## Copypasta